 The upshot is that a French team has to pay more in tax to hire a rider than a Spanish, Australian or Dutch team.
 Substantially so.
 It’s a subject that’s interested the French senate who looked into the matter with regards to football.
 Here’s some data on the effect of taxes when a soccer club looks at hiring a top player:

-To explain the table, we start with an athlete and his agent saying “pay me €1.8 million a year”, a salary you might expect for a top rider capable of winning a grand tour.
+To explain the table, we start with an athlete and his agent saying “pay me €1.8 million a year”, a salary you might expect for a rider capable of winning a grand tour.
 The athlete can pick from a range of teams in different countries but wants to be paid this amount.
-In lines 2 and 3, the rider or footballer has income and payroll taxes to settle themselves but already these are significantly greater in France, the gross salary for an athlete in France needs to receive is €4 million compared to €3-3.4 million for neighbouring countries.
+In lines 2 and 3, the rider or footballer has income and payroll taxes to settle themselves but already these are significantly greater in France, the gross budget needed to be set aside is €4 million compared to €3-3.4 million for neighbouring countries.
 Our exemplar rider might move to Monaco, where no income tax is liable.
 The move will save them well over a million Euros a year.

 Golden generation, golden pay?